cmp-nct/ggllm.cpp/README.md

 - Optimized RAM and VRAM calculation with batch processing support
 - More command line selective features (like disabling GPUs, system prompt, stopwords)

+Use the gg_falcon branch for the latest version - roughly 30% faster with a lot of improvements but not completely ready

 **What is missing/being worked on:**
 - priority: performance